Norwae/ignifera/README.md

 the `StatsCollector` inside the `GracefulShutdownSupport`, health checks will not be metered.
 By reversing the order, they will be metered.

+If the `GracefulShutdownSupport` has been included it can be configured to send a final metrics push to a specified endpoint before shutting down.
+To activate this feature the environment variable `PROMETHEUS_PUSH_GATEWAY` has to be set to the target which should receive the metrics.

 ## Exported Metrics

 ### http_requests_in_flight